uyuni-project/uyuni/.github/ISSUE_TEMPLATE/new-package.md

 - [ ] Server (**specify the RPMs to be added**)
 - [ ] Proxy/Retail Branch Server (**specify the RPMs to be added**)
-- [ ] Client Tools (**specify the list of client tools and the RPMs**)
+- [ ] Client Tools (**specify the list of client tools and the RPMs to be added**)
+- [ ] SLE modules (**specify the SLE module names, the affected SLE versions , and the RPMs to be added**)

 # ECO requirement

 **Mandatory**.

 If the new package:
-- Is going to be part of the SLE12/SLE15 client tools for a released SUSE Manager version, and
+- Is going to be part of the SLE12/SLE15 client tools for a released SUSE Manager version, or part of a SLE module, and
 - Is either a runtime dependency, or a build dependency for an existing package

 Then mark the following checkbox: